WOCV-CD

 WOCV-CD (channel 35) is a low-power, Class A television station in Cleveland, Ohio, United States, airing programming from the digital multicast network Catchy Comedy (formerly known as Decades).
-The station is owned and operated by Weigel Broadcasting, and maintains a transmitter in Parma, Ohio.
+The station is owned by Weigel Broadcasting, and maintains a transmitter in Parma, Ohio.

 WOCV-CD has some cable carriage, most notably on Charter Spectrum—channel 15 in Cleveland and channel 13 in Akron.

 History

 Media-Com era

 W29AI channel 29 was originally licensed on July 14, 1987, and did not sign on until 1990.
 It became WAOH-LP on August 21, 1995, and WAOH-CD on December 30, 2014.
 A translator of WAOH, W35AX channel 35, was licensed on November 30, 1989, and signed on in 1996.
 Both stations were owned and operated by Media-Com, a local radio broadcaster which also owns WNIR 100.1 FM, and owned WJMP AM 1520 in the Kent/Akron area.

 WAOH was affiliated with Retro TV since 2009.
 Before Retro TV, it was affiliated with the America One network, with the branding of "The CAT" (for "Cleveland Akron Television").
 Prior to its America One affiliation, the station had carried Bloomberg Television, MuchMusic, and Network One.
 Under Media-Com's ownership, the station aired a few locally produced programs (such as the Son of Ghoul).

 As part of the digital transition, WAOH-CD flash-cut their signal to digital in December 2014, remaining on channel 29.
 W35AX signed on its digital companion signal on channel 16 on March 16, 2015, with the calls W16DO-D. The new coverage area for W16DO-D overlapped most of viewing area formerly served by WAOH-CD.
 The station's branding made use of the new frequency allocation, changing from "29/35" to "16/29" on station IDs.

 WAOH-CD went off the air on October 25, 2017, as part of the FCC's digital repack.
 This shifted W16DO-D's role from translator to the sole transmitter for the station.
 On June 28, 2020, W16DO-D transitioned to its repacked frequency of RF channel 27, with the new callsign W27EA-D. Its virtual channel reverted to the previous 35 allocation, rather than 16, 27, or 29.